Store Categories

 Vendors can select categories via their vendor dashboard

-How Categories are Displayed
+How Categories Are Displayed

 'Categories' dropdown on the stores list page